Intro

 connections: HashMap<Token, Connection>

-is what Mio (and subsequently Sonr) use to track which resource is
+A Token is what Mio (and subsequently Sonr) use to track which resource is

-the recipient of an Event
+the recipient of an Event.

-A token is just a Newtype wrapping a usize
+A token is just a Newtype wrapping a usize so you can look at the

-(more on what an event is when we get to the react
+token as a numerical id.
+Since an Event (more on what an event is when we get to the react

 method) is a combination of a token and a